dell/csm-docs/content/docs/getting-started/installation/openshift/powermax/prerequisite/_index.md

 <br>

 3. To ensure successful integration of NVMe protocols with the CSI Driver, the following conditions must be met:
-      - Each OpenShift or Kubernetes node that connects to Dell storage arrays must have a unique NVMe Qualified Name (NQN).
+      - Each OpenShift node that connects to Dell storage arrays must have a unique NVMe Qualified Name (NQN).
       - By default, the OpenShift deployment process for CoreOS assigns the same host NQN to all nodes.
 This value is stored in the file: /etc/nvme/hostnqn.
       - To resolve this and guarantee unique host NQNs across nodes, you can apply a machine configuration to your OpenShift Container Platform (OCP) cluster.
 One recommended approach is to  add   the following machine config: